Q. What should I expect if I attend a church service and what do people wear?

 Q. Who leads the church?

 Our church is led by our elders.
 We believe this follows the pattern of government described in the New Testament.
-Currently there are six elders, Gerry Andersen, Cody Jenison, Dan Jenison, Jim Kross, Lance Richards and Dale Whitehead .
+Currently there are five elders, Lance Richards, Dan Roland, Randy Thompson, Dale Whitehead, and Chris Williams.
 Our elders work as a pastoral team and agree before decisions are made.
 There is no time limit to the service of our elders.
 We also have deacons, who assist our elders in the leadership of Valley Bible Church.
 You can read more about our practice of church leadership here.

 Q. Where did your pastor attend seminary?

 Dale Whitehead attended Talbot Theological Seminary and graduated with a Masters of Divinity in 1973.
 Gerry Andersen attended Dallas Theological Seminary and graduated with a Masters of Arts in Biblical Studies in 1987.
-Cody Jenison attended The Master's Seminary and graduated with a Masters of Divinity in 2017.
-Chris Williams leads our youth ministry and attended The Master's Seminary and graduated with a Masters of Divinity in 2014.
-One of our deacons, Daisuke Okada, whom we support in ministry in Japan, graduated from Master's Seminary in 2000 with a Masters of Divinity and earned his D.Min from there in 2015.
+Chris Williams attended The Master's Seminary and graduated with a Masters of Divinity in 2014.

 Q. Are you a charismatic church?

 While we consider those who hold to doctrines that define the charismatic movement to be fellow brothers and sisters in Christ, we do not agree with or support the charismatic movement.
 For more information on our concerns with charismatic theology, you might want to read these position papers on The Gift of Tongues and Healing.